aimenux/RxDemo/README.md

 ## This is a console application that shows a simple usage of Rx framework.

+**Reminder: ** Reactive Extensions (Rx) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators.

 > Subject<T> is the most basic of the subjects for providing push notifications after subscriptions.

 > ReplaySubject<T> provides the feature of caching values and then replaying them for any late subscriptions.